wenbo5565/AppliedProject_GrantingLoan/README.md

 Loan interest charges is an important revenue stream for commerial banks and other financial institutions.
 Loan application prediction is a key component in the loan management process.
 In this project, we develop a machine learnning model to predict whether a loan application will be fully paid back in the further based a bank's historical data.
 We show that our model's performance is better than the bank's current strategy.
 Additionally, we propose a new strategy to further increase revenues based on our analysis.

-Machine learning plays an important role in choosing if granting a loan.
-In this project, we have access to a bank's loan application data.
-Our goal is to leverage machine learning model to come up with a loan strategy that would be better than the bank's current one.

 ### Data

 The data contains all loans asked to the bank, whether the bank decided to grant it and finally, whether the borrower managed to repay it.
 We also have info about the borrowers at the time they ask for a loan.